Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: ML Productivity Goodput

 \section{ML Productivity Goodput}

 The optimization of ML fleet efficiency is a complex, cyclical challenge, as illustrated in \autoref{fig:ml_stack}.
 The first challenge is measuring, understanding, and reporting fleetwide efficiency, establishing a baseline for current performance.
 Second, we must identify and quantify fleet-wide inefficiencies, pinpointing areas that require improvement.
 Third, we must eliminate these inefficiencies by implementing changes across the fleet, which in turn leads back to the first stage as we measure the impact of these changes.
 This cycle ensures ongoing optimization and adaptation to the ever-evolving landscape of ML workloads and hardware.
-To keep pace with this lifecycle, we require a metric that not only quantifies current performance but also guides future optimization efforts across the fleet, which is why Google has developed the \mpg metric.
+To keep pace with this lifecycle, we require a metric that not only quantifies current performance but also guides optimization efforts across the fleet.

 In this section, we present an in-depth discussion of MPG, a new metric for quantifying ML fleet efficiency.
 We refer to this as the iron law of performance for ML fleets, drawing a corollary to the iron law of processor performance~\cite{emer1984ironlaw}.
 MPG, defined in \autoref{fig:mpg}, is a means for measuring efficiency gains and guiding exploration of optimization strategies across various fleet components.